AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 This page summarises work that Norman Ramsey, Simon M, Simon PJ, and John Dias are doing on re-architecting GHC's back end.
 Our plan is as follows:

 - **Step 1**: drain the "Rep swamp".
 This is a change of data representation that pervades the compiler, including lots and lots of tiny changes in the existing native code generators.
-It's done, and tested, but not yet committed to the HEAD.
+It's done (see [Commentary/Compiler/BackEndTypes](commentary/compiler/back-end-types)), and tested, but not yet committed to the HEAD.

 - **Step 2**: Replace the existing Stg to Cmm code generator (a very complex and inflexible pass) with a new modular pipeline.
 The output of this pipeline is fed to the existing, un-modified code geneators.
 The design of the new pipeline is here: [Commentary/Compiler/NewCodeGenPipeline](commentary/compiler/new-code-gen-pipeline).